top of page

 The Bottom Line on Cold Water Gear

-Cold water immersion is always a race against the clock, and people lose body heat at different rates depending on body type and insulation.
+Cold water immersion is always a race against the clock, and people lose body heat at different rates depending on water temperature, body type and insulation (thermal protection).

 Regardless of whether the water is 70F (15.5C) or 35F (1.6C), your first goal is to get back in or on your watercraft without feeling chilled.
-Your gear should provide enough insulation to keep you functioning - physically and mentally - long enough for you to recover from the immersion and continue what you were doing as if nothing bad or unusual had happened.
-In other words, when you’re properly dressed for immersion, a sudden cold water immersion is no big deal.
+Your gear should provide enough insulation to keep you functioning - physically and mentally - long enough for you to recover from the immersion and continue paddling as if nothing bad or unusual had happened.
+In other words, when you’re properly dressed for immersion, a sudden cold water capsize and rescue is no big deal.

 One way to get a good reality-check on this is by spending 10 minutes in the water while wearing all your gear.